 - Cards and categories may cause complexity.

-- It is not applicable to all the industries and projects.
+- It is not applicable to all industries and projects.

-In the past laminated cards and white boards were widely used to activate the processes.
-Today a great number of softwares and internet based tools are available for the use Kanban.
-These tools are capable of defining each process stepp, creating work items, and moving them across the board as the work progresses.
+In the past, laminated cards and whiteboards were widely used to activate the processes.
+Today a great number of software and internet-based tools are available for the use of Kanban.
+These tools are capable of defining each process step, creating work items, and moving them across the board as the work progresses.

-In this article we discuss Kanban Methodology and the key aspects of it.
-Are you using Kanban in your production system ?
-If you have anything to add or share regarding to Kanban, you can use the comments section below.
+In this article, we discuss Kanban Methodology and the key aspects of it.
+Are you using Kanban in your production system?
+If you have anything to add or share regarding Kanban, you can use the comments section below.